Crown-Commercial-Service/CMp-Architecture-Decision-Records/doc/adr/0002-use-cognito-in-private-beta.md

 We will need to add DfE identity provider integration when it is available.

-We will work with other projects within CCS to establish the user needs around authentication, and feed into the decision around the final solution.
+We will work with other projects within CCS to establish the user needs around authentication, and feed into the decision around the strategic solution.